TarachaR/TarachaR/README.md

 **Interests:**

 - 🛠 Comfortable with Python, SQL, Tableau, PyTorch, Numpy, Matplotlib, Seaborn, Scikit-Learn and more.
-- 💻Currently working, learning and growing my skillset in deep learning, competitive coding, data structures and algorithms.
+- 💻Currently working, learning and growing my skillset in deep learning and machine algorithms.
 - 🌐 You can visit my <a href="https://richardtaracha.glitch.me/">portfolio website</a> to view my complete background
 - 📫 You can reach me at: taracharichard@gmail.com.